Code generation

 Missing newlines at start or end are escaped (since 0.4.0).

-The code is formatted with black.
+5. The whole file is formatted

-The whole file is formatted with black if it was formatted before.
+• with black if it was formatted with black before.

 Note